vajradog/draftcomment/README.md

-Created this for a friend to demonstrate a simple way to set comments as 'draft' by default and then moderate them to 'approve'.
+Simple way to set comments as 'draft' by default and then moderate them to 'approve'.
 Only 'approved' comments will appear to the site visitors.

 This quick demo is completely bare-bone rails app (except for Zurb Foundation) and has no authentication, validation etc. built in (which you would probably want for a real site).
 The purpose is just to demonstrate the simple method of moderating comments.
 No moderation gems, just plain logic.